 Buying a Car With No Credit History: What You Need To Know

-Upsolve is a nonprofit tool that helps you file bankruptcy for free.
+Upsolve is a nonprofit that helps you get out of debt with education and free debt relief tools, like our bankruptcy filing tool.
 Think TurboTax for bankruptcy.
 Get free education, customer support, and community.
 Featured in Forbes 4x and funded by institutions like Harvard University so we'll never ask you for a credit card.
 Explore our free tool

 If you don’t have a credit history, you can still buy a car, but it will be more difficult.
 Without a credit history, it’s hard for lenders to know how risky you are as a borrower.
 You may be offered loans with higher interest rates.
 Some financial institutions specialize in giving loans to borrowers without a credit history, so it's worth shopping around.

-Written by Attorney Eric Hansen
+Written by Attorney Eric Hansen.

 Updated July 12, 2023